LaunchPadLab/opex-public/gists/frontend-pull-request-guidelines.md

   /* Better */
   <Link to="appliances">Appliances</Link>
   ```
-- Use computed selectors in redux slices to handle reused or complicated logic that needs to update immediately if another piece of state changes
+- Use computed selectors in redux slices using [`createSelector`](https://redux.js.org/usage/deriving-data-selectors#createselector-overview) to handle reused or complicated logic that needs to update immediately if another piece of state changes
   ```js
   /* Example - Dry Run and Estimate Only are two options that can be enabled at any time in the app */ selectors.minimumPhotoCount = createSelector(